-The most common problems that can occur in a SEA FROST BF4 System are:
+The most common problems that can occur in a SEA FROST SA4 System are:

-- Overcharge or loss of water flow switching off of the manual reset high-pressure switch. - Loss of refrigerant charge resulting from leaks. - Moisture or dirt plugging the constant pressure or expansion valve. - Compressor damage due to loss of refrigerant charge or damage due to overcharging the system. - Compressor damage from low voltage operation.
+- Overcharge or loss of water flow switching off of the manual reset high-pressure switch. - Loss of refrigerant charge resulting from leaks. - Moisture or dirt plugging the expansion valve. - Compressor damage due to loss of refrigerant charge or damage due to overcharging the system.

 STEP 1.
 Gather information as to the nature of the problem before operating the system.
 A leak often leaves a trace of oil.
 Inspect the fittings and tubing for wear, corrosion, and chafe.
 Do not operate the compressor until the trouble is corrected.
 HIGH PRESSURE CUTOUT ~ MANUAL RESET BUTTON

 The compressor is fitted with a MANUAL RESET high-pressure switch.
-The switch is located on the left end of the BF4 unit.
-(See drawing).
 This switch will disconnect the thermostat circuit switching off the compressor and water pump.
-After the unit has rested for a few minutes, the switch may be reset by pushing the (red or green) rubber button.
+After the unit has rested for a few minutes the switch may be reset by pushing the green rubber button.
 A faint click will be heard when the button resets.

 BEFORE RESETTING the switch inspect the pump and strainer.
+Most installations have a line plug connection for the pump.
+If so fitted, plug the pump into a receptacle or extension cord to be sure it is operating.
 If the location of the through hull allows air to enter the system it may be necessary to bleed air from a hose connection after the pump but below the waterline by loosening the connection.
 When water flows from the connection retighten.